 Some countries have banned the use of plastic granules in cosmetics and household chemicals, but they make up less than 4% of all microplastics.
 However, reducing the use of disposable plastic and proper disposal of reusable plastics may improve the situation and reduce the amount of plastic in bottled water around the globe.

 Working not on the scale of the planet, but on the scale of one house, the best solution to the problem is to install a water filtration system.
-If you are looking for a reliable and proven water filter supplier, please contact us at High Water Standards.
+If you are looking for a reliable and proven water filter supplier, please contact us at High Water Standard.
 We will select the most suitable type of filter for your home and provide you with clean, safe drinking water for a very long time.